XxPro1445GamerxX/Stock_Market/README.md

 Open CMD and go to folder directory

+Type

-Type python stock.py stock and watch it run
+python stock.py {Name of Company}

 Change the time and company to your liking and have fun